Amodio/cemantbot/README.md

 ## Description
 The main algorithm is now drastically improved: it should **find the secret word in 3 attempts/words and less than 5 seconds** :)
-You can either set the first two words yourself, or let the bot randomly choose the first one and continue.
+You can either try the first two words yourself, or let the bot randomly choose the first one and continue.

-It basically bruteforces the cosine distance (temperature) for every tried words and selects the closest candidate.
+It basically bruteforces the cosine distance (temperature) for every tried word and selects the closest candidate.

 The fallback algorithm (that should never be reached anyways) uses dot-product (scalar product) scores to converge to the secret word's vector embedding v by:
 1. assembling a small linear system with known query-word vectors (b<sub>i</sub> =⟨v,w<sub>i</sub>⟩ where w<sub>i</sub> are the known Word2Vec distances to the secret word),